Canovee: Compleat Irish Traveller- 'Irish Traveller' (1788)

 "At Mahallagh, five miles east from Macroomp, is a pleasant seat on the south bank of the Lee.
 Four miles east by south from Macroomp, in the parish of Canaboy, is a pleasant seat, graced with an handsome house, good gardens, large orchards, fish ponds, and a great number of trees planted.
 In the same parish is Shandangan, a mile south- west of the former, another pretty seat; the gardens lie to the west of the house, and are formed out of a drained bog, which is now cut into pleasant ponds; here are good orchards, and a deer park."

 19th century

 Topographical Dictionary Of Ireland (1810) N. Carlisle

-Connoway, or Canaboy, in the Barony of Muskerry, Co.
-Cork is mentioned.
+Connoway, or Canaboy, in the Barony of Muskerry, County Cork is mentioned.
 It is described as having neither church, nor Glebe House.
 In 1806, the vicar was one James Bentley Gordon, who resided in the Diocese of Ferns and 'occasional duties' were performed by a curate residing in an adjoining parish 'at a salary of 10'.

 Topographical Dictionary of Great Britain and Ireland (1833) John Gorton

-The parish of Cannaway, or Canaboy, in the barony of Muskerry upon the River Lee in Co.
-Cork was named as one of the five Established Church parishes that constituted the Union of Killaspugmullane.
+The parish of Cannaway, or Canaboy, in the barony of Muskerry upon the River Lee in County Cork was named as one of the five Established Church parishes that constituted the Union of Killaspugmullane.
 The population was 1470 and the parish had an annual value of £230.